-UN Security Council to meet over Iran protests
+Haley declares Iran 'on notice,' but cracks show in US, European approaches to protests

 - Russia's deputy foreign minister has called the US proposal "harmful and destructive"

+Washington (CNN)US Ambassador to the UN Nikki Haley warned Iran on Friday that no government can legitimately deny human rights, adding that the regime is "now on notice."

-Washington (CNN)The United Nations Security Council will meet to discuss Iran Friday after the US requested an emergency session amid protests in the country.
+Haley's comments come at a United Nations Security Council meeting that centered on Iran after the US requested an emergency session amid protests in the country.

-Private discussions are scheduled for 2:30 p.m.
-ET.
-Iran could address the council if the meeting is made public.
+"Human rights are not the gift of governments, they are the inalienable rights of the people themselves," Haley said.
+"The Iranian regime is now on notice, the world will be watching what you do."

+She added: "Freedom and human dignity cannot be separated from peace and security.
+When the rights of the people are denied, the people rightly resist.
+If the concerns are not acknowledged, then peace and security are inevitably threatened."

 The US has been vocal in its support of the demonstrators and offered harsh condemnation of the Iranian government, including a tweet from President Donald Trump that called the Iranian regime "brutal and corrupt."

-For its part, Iran has accused the US of "grotesque" meddling in social media to incite unrest -- and thus has tampered with Iranian affairs, according to a letter sent to the UN on Thursday.
+For its part, Iran has accused the US of "grotesque" meddling in social media to incite unrest -- and thus tampering with Iranian affairs, according to a letter sent to the UN on Thursday.

-US Ambassador to the UN Nikki Haley said earlier this week that the US wanted emergency meetings in New York and in Geneva at the Human Rights Council to discuss the Iran situation.
+Haley said earlier this week that the US wanted emergency meetings in New York and in Geneva at the Human Rights Council to discuss the Iran situation.

 Russia's deputy foreign minister has called the US proposal "harmful and destructive."

-Differences in opinion between the US and Europe over how to address the situation in Iran may also manifest themselves during the emergency meeting on Friday.
+Differences in opinion between the US and Europe over how to address the situation in Iran began to manifest themselves ahead of Friday's meeting.

 "The United States has spoken clearly and unequivocally," Vice President Mike Pence wrote in a Washington Post op-ed Wednesday.
 "Unfortunately, many of our European partners, as well as the United Nations, have thus far failed to forcefully speak out on the growing crisis in Iran.
 It's time for them to stand up."